Course Research Pages

 - How to talk so people listen: connecting in today's workplace

-EBSCO - Our largest collection of journals, magazines, and newspapers; covers many topics.
+EBSCO - Our largest collection of journals, magazines, and newspapers, covering many topics.

 Lexis Nexis Academic - Articles from news sources worldwide.